MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-python.md

    installation and populate your local package cache with all required QDK components.

-Now you're set up to use both Q# Jupyter Notebooks and Q# integration to execute quantum programs on Azure Quantum.
+Now you're set up to use Python and Q# integration to execute quantum programs on Azure Quantum.

 **NOTE:** You'll want to have the resource ID of your Azure Quantum workspace